 IKEv2 is a secure and fast VPN protocol that is rapidly gaining popularity with VPN services.
 It is supported in Linux via strongSwan. strongSwan packages are available for most versions of Linux, or you can compile it yourself.

 How to install IKEv2 for NetworkManager.
-You can build this from source, or Debian/Ubuntu users can open Terminal and enter:
+You can build this from the source, or Debian/Ubuntu users can open Terminal and enter:

 sudo apt-get install network-manager-strongswan